kubestellar/kubestellar/docs/content/v0.20/architecture.md

 ### Planned changes

 As a step towards a broader change we're currently working on, we plan to decouple the transport handling from the binding controller and to separate them into two different controllers (binding controller & transport controller).
-As part of this change, current binding controller also creates from the `BindingPolicy` a matching `Binding` object in the WDS which contains the concrete workload objects and concrete list of clusters that were selected by the `BindingPolicy`.
-The future transport controller should watch `Binding` and get from the WDS api server the objects that are specified in the workload section, wrap them into a wrapped object and deliver the wrapped object through the ITS to the WECs specifid in the `Binding` destinations.
+As part of this change, current binding controller also creates from the `BindingPolicy` a matching `Binding` object in the WDS which contains references to the concrete workload objects and references to the concrete list of clusters that were selected by the `BindingPolicy`.
+The future transport controller should watch `Binding` and get from the WDS api server(s) the objects that are specified in the workload section, wrap them into a wrapped object and deliver the wrapped object from the ITS to the WECs specifid in the `Binding` destinations.

 ## Space Manager